Host Acts of Science: Connected

 How Hosting Works

-1. Choose an Acts of Science: Connected session in April.
+1. Choose an Acts of Science: Connected session in April and promote your event with ready-made, editable posters and promotion templates.

 2. Gather your community (library, museum, school, or community space).